KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

 There are four different key types that a DID supports:

-- An _authentication keypair_, used to sign claims and present authenticated credentials
+- An _authentication key pair_, used to sign claims and present authenticated credentials
-- A _key-agreement keypair_, used to encrypt/decrypt messages
+- A _key-agreement key pair_, used to encrypt/decrypt messages
-- An _assertion-method keypair_, used to write CTypes and attestations on chain
+- An _assertion-method key pair_, used to write CTypes and attestations on chain
-- A _capability-delegation keypair_, used to write delegations on chain
+- A _capability-delegation key pair_, used to write delegations on chain

 You can replace keys over time, e.g., if a key becomes compromised.